 The Bachelor of Arts and Bachelor of Science degrees and the Bachelor of Science in Nursing degree are offered to students who satisfactorily complete a four-year course of study outlined under their major field of concentration.
-In addition, a candidate for a baccalaureate degree must
+In addition, candidates for a baccalaureate degree must

 - 1. complete at least 120 credit hours, including courses required for general education requirements (p.
-38) and his degree (excludes credits from EN 099 and MA 099) - 2. earn at least a 2.00 grade point average at Pensacola Christian College - 3. receive at least a "C-" in all core courses required in his major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course); in addition, a minimum grade of "B-" may be required in specified courses - 4. complete at least two semesters in residence at Pensacola Christian College, including the last semester of the senior year (A student's final course must be taken from PCC.) - 5. complete at least 8 credit hours of Bible courses in residence at Pensacola Christian College (All full-time students must take a Bible course each semester unless a waiver is given.) - 6. submit a Petition for Graduation to the Records Office by the end of the drop/add period of the semester of anticipated graduation - 7. settle all financial obligations to the College - 8. attend Commencement activities if enrolled the spring semester
+39), Biblical Studies minor (p.
+39), and their degree (excludes credits from EN 099 and MA 099) - 2. earn at least a 2.00 grade point average at Pensacola Christian College - receive at least a "C-" in all core courses required in their major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course); in addition, a minimum grade of "B-" may be required in specified courses - 4. complete at least 30 credits from Pensacola Christian College, including the last semester of the senior year (A student's final course must be taken from PCC.) - 5. complete at least 8 credit hours of Bible courses from Pensacola Christian College (All full-time students must take a Bible course each semester unless a waiver is given.) - 6. submit a Petition for Graduation to the Records Office by the end of the drop/add period of the semester of anticipated graduation - 7. settle all financial obligations to the College - 8. attend Commencement activities if enrolled the spring semester